MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_26_AddTermsOfUseAcceptanceReporting.md

 1. Browse to [https://myapps.microsoft.com](https://myapps.microsoft.com/) and then sign in using your user account.

-2. On the Overview page, select VIEW SETTINGS AND PRIVACY.
+2. Select the user profile photo and then select **View account**.
+On the Overview page, select VIEW SETTINGS AND PRIVACY.

     ![Screen image of a popup which says "View settings and privacy"](./media/lp4-mod1-myaccount-setting-and-privacy.png)